Building community capacity, coordinating systems and services, and engaging and empowering families.

 Serve as an access point for CFFC funds for services to manage risk and keep children/youth safely in their homes for those families with a CFFC Community Support Team.

-To schedule a Case Consultation through Clinical Committee or Early Childhood Clinical Committee (ECCC), contact Melanie Fling at 740-670-8916 or , who will explain the consultation process. (click here for ECCC consultation form).
+To schedule a Case Consultation through Clinical Committee for Older Youth or Early Childhood Clinical Committee (ECCC), contact Melanie Fling at 740-670-8916 or , who will explain the consultation process. (click here for ECCC consultation form).
 A completed ECCC Release of Information is also needed to complete the referral- (click here for form).

 Licking County CFFC Shared Plan